olamilekanadesoye/TradeZone_Analytics/README.md

 |Fashion|	775|	0.8571428571428571
 |Books And Stationery|	776|	1

+**Comment:** Findings show Electronics category dominated top revenue generating products, therefore two sub-analysis were made to understand the effect on TradeZone business.
+See [Findings](#findings) for more understanding

 ### Research Question 4
 What is the relationship between how fast sellers fulfil orders and the ratings they receive from customers?